As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 If you are ready to pursue your claim for monetary compensation, Olson & Sons are ready to serve as your advocate.
 To learn more about how we can fight on your behalf, reach out today to schedule your free consultation.

-Seven Specialized Trusts and Kamuela Estate Planning Lawyers
+Seven Specialized Trusts and Kamuela Lawyers

 Most Hawaii County families need testamentary trusts.
-These estate planning vehicles preserve privacy and avoid some taxes.
+These vehicles preserve privacy and avoid some taxes.
 When wills go to probate, as they all must, the contents of the estate become public record.
 In many cases, that disclosure is embarrassing at best and dangerous at worst.
 Additionally, the corpus (property in the trust) does not legally belong to the settlor (person that created the trust).

 Testamentary trusts are usually revocable or irrevocable.
 As the name implies, settlers can add to or delete from a revocable trust’s corpus during their lifetimes.
 These vehicles are quite flexible but do not offer quite as much protection as irrevocable trusts.